NashTech-Labs/coding-standards/scala/README.md

 - sbt-cpd - Duplicate code detection
 - FindSecBugs - To detect security vulnerabilities.
 - Scalafmt - To format the code we write for optimum readability

+# Sample Project
+The sample project exists under directory `scala-style-guide-sample-project` that can be taken as a reference for setting up plugins and configurations.